 Pricing: Northwest Registered Agent’s pricing starts at $125 per state for up to 3 states.
 For your 4th-9th states it’s $115, and every state after that is $100.
 CorpNet has a flat $149 rate, but keep in mind that if you need formation service you can get a year for free.

 Features: Northwest Registered Agent locally scans all documents and immediately notifies you every time, and they provide annual report reminders.

 Customer Support: CorpNet has a great service department and an excellent reputation for their helpful support reps.
 However, Northwest Registered Agent has built their entire reputation on next-level customer service.
 Their professional support team is always just a phone call away.

-Experience: CorpNet’s founders have been in the registered agent business since 1997, while Northwest Registered Agent was founded in 1998.
-It’s a toss-up.
+Experience: CorpNet has been in the business since 2009, while Northwest Registered Agent was founded in 1998.